Tape of Saturday's incident shows soldiers attempting to block activists

 One young man is shown being hit in face with a rifle

 "There was no justification for the violence," victim says

-Jerusalem (CNN) -- The Israeli military said Monday that it has suspended an officer who was caught on video striking a pro-Palestinian activist in the face.
+The Israeli military said Wednesday that it had dismissed an officer who was caught on video striking a pro-Palestinian activist in the face.

 Video of the incident, which took place Saturday near the West Bank city of Jericho, shows a group of Israeli soldiers attempting to prevent a group of dozens of bicycle-riding activists from passing.
 One of the activists is next to an Israeli soldier, who suddenly hits the young man in the face with an M-16 rifle.
 The man falls to the ground and is quickly dragged away by his peers.

 The video was posted to You Tube on Sunday by a pro-Palestinian advocacy group.

 The victim was treated in a Palestinian hospital for light injuries.

 For reasons of security, when contacted by phone, the injured activist would provide only his first name, which he said was Andaers.
 He said he was participating in a bicycle tour through the Jordan River Valley organized to bring attention to the Israeli military occupation of the West Bank.

 When his group encountered a military roadblock, Andaers said, he and a few other bikers decided to move peacefully toward the soldiers.

 “We walked slowly towards them; the immediate response as you see from the video was violence,” Andaers said.
 “One senior officer took off his rifle and beat three people, including myself.”